-The YMCA serves the families of nearly 800 children who require safe, affordable and caring childcare in the form of preschool, after school care, and summer programming.
+The YMCA serves hundreds of families who require safe, affordable and caring childcare in the form of preschool, after school care, and summer programming.
 The Y’s efforts to “Close the Achievement Gap” are a tangible benefit to strengthening our community so that local children can succeed in school.
-On any given school day, we provide an afterschool home for more than 500 youth and help them build confidence, create connections, learn and dream.
+On any given school day, we provide an afterschool home for more than 600 youth and help them build confidence, create connections, learn and dream.

 The Y has a unique opportunity to effectively influence the academic outcome of the youth who come through our doors.
 Evidence shows kids who feel safe and hopeful perform better in school.
 In 2016, we launched our first STEM-based after school program in partnership with the Eugene 4J School District and BEST at Spring Creek Elementary School.
 This program provides nearly 90 students with added instruction in Science, Technology, Engineering and Math, as well as reading, and is proven to improve their capacity to learn.
 Ultimately, our goal is to positively influence the scholastic and daily success of Eugene youth – by integrating academic-based after school activities, physical activity and reducing the summer slide, we hope to help improve the outcome of the graduation rate in Lane County.